EnAccess/OpenSmartMeter/README.md

 # How to get started

-This document summarizes the manufacturing guide to enable a skilled person to manufacture the smart energy meter.
+This document summarizes the manufacturing guide to enable a skilled person to manufacture the smart energy meter. the foldered is structured as highlighted below including informations available in each folder.
+### Documentations
+The documentation folder is sub-divided into different folder containing relating documents as named in the folder title.
+### Firmware code
+The firmware code folder contain the Firmware code and all library used in the smart meter design.
+### Meter hardware design
+The meter hardware design folder contain all relating files as relating the manufacturing meter hardware such as design images, exterior casing design file, PCB CAD design file, GERBER file.
+### Web softare
+The meter web software folder contain the web software code, from the front end, backend, images, styling file e.t.c.

 ## Web Software :
 The web software is split into different parts as highlighted below.